MisileLab/lor/web/src/prescripts.md

 ## Prescript 4 - Make some program - Succeed
 ..that use real machine.

-## Prescript 5 - Some problems - Continue
+## Prescript 5 - Some problems - Succeed

 ## Prescript 6 - Repeat Some(letter) - Succeed
 lol

 ## Prescript 7 - Some(sleep) - Succeed
 yeah, sleepdata to graph

+## Prescript 8 - Linox
+Linox lol